 Sadly, many children with heart disease who don’t have access to care die soon after birth or during infancy.
 Others survive but don’t thrive.
 And as they grow up they can’t keep up with their peers on the playground or in school.We can’t change the incidence of congenital heart disease.
 But we can reach more children who need lifesaving care.

 Since 1969 Children’s HeartLink has been dedicated to caring for children with heart disease.
-On an annual basis, almost 100,000 children are served at our partner hospitals around the world, and that number is growing every year.
-Over 5,000 medical professionals in underserved regions are now more equipped to care for children with heart disease.
-More information about our impact here.
+On an annual basis over 122,000 children are served at our partner hospitals around the world, and that number is growing every year.
+Thousands of medical professionals in underserved regions are now more equipped to care for children with heart disease.
+Read more about our impact here.

 Our approach has changed since our early days as a medical mission organization.
 But our commitment to helping children with heart disease has never wavered.